pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Advanced_use.rst

 without the input arguments ``grid_size_in`` and ``urange_in``.
 The other input arguments take the form given `here
 <Generating_SQW_files:Generating SQW files>`.

-There are two additional circumstances in which you would not wish to use ``gen_sqw``.
+There are two circumstances in which you would not wish to use ``gen_sqw``.
 The first is if, for some reason, the ``gen_sqw`` command has failed (usually due to low-level problems between Matlab and your computer's operating system), and the second is if you wish to view data ''on the fly'' whilst the experiment is still running.
 In both circumstances a time saving is involved because you do not have to rewrite all of the intermediate TMP files.

 If ``gen_sqw`` has failed after creating all of the necessary TMP files (i.e. one TMP file for every SPE file) then the command to use is